dannythehat/tubey-ai-video-automation/GATEWAY-1-STATUS.md

 - Clear separation of concerns (Frontend, Backend, AI, Processing)
 - Scalable from single-user to multi-user
 - Well-documented data flows and decision points
+- **Universal design** - works for any real content channel

 ### 2. **Production-Ready Database**
 - Normalized schema with proper relationships
 - Row-level security for multi-user support
 - Optimized indexes for performance
 - Migration-ready SQL scripts
+- Flexible tagging system for any content type

 ### 3. **RESTful API Design**
 - 20+ endpoints covering all functionality